deadzg/knowledge-share/BigData/data-lake-basics.md

 ## Fingerprinting
 The tool crawls through all the structured data in the enterprise, adding a unique identifier to each field, and as fields get annotated or tagged by analysts, it looks for similar fields and suggests tags for them.

+## Logical Datalake
+- Store data that is not stored anywhere else in the data lake.
+- Bring data that is stored in other systems into the data lake if and when it is needed, and keep it in sync while it is needed.
+- Bring each data set in only once for all users.